dnlkhuu77/OSP2_Project/Memory/README.txt

 For my solution, the CPU Utilization is around 81.5% with the average service time per thread of 32236.34.
 The average normalized service time per thread is 0.0623.
 And the program swapped in about 1000 pages and swapped out 484 pages.

 From the results, the solution was able to use more of the CPU to shorten the time it takes memory and threads to do tasks.
 The average normalized service time was higher for my solution, which is ideal in performance.
 Overall, the LRU algorithm greatly improved the performance of memory over that used by the Demo.

+The LRU reduces the time needed to search for the next frame, which is why my solution was faster than the Demo.